Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-07.md

 * **TLDR**; An inner function can access variables which are in outer functions even if inner function is nested deep.
-In any other case, a function can't access variables not in its scope.

 <hr>